drandreaskrueger/chainhammer/parity.md

 (Compare that to the +70% speed up (of RPC over web3) for the better optimized client `geth quorum IBFT-consensus`).

+### runs 10 = Amazon AWS runs
+Because the [parity team was pressed with time](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-418689243), I've created an Amazon AWS image that can be spun up and benchmarked in about 8 minutes.

+See [reproduce.md#results](reproduce.md#results) for measurements.
+Best TPS seen was 56 TPS (versus >300 TPS for geth).

 ## Please you help

 Compared to e.g. the >400 TPS of [quorum-IBFT](quorum-IBFT.md#result-400-tps-but-only-for-the-first-14k-tx), and the >300 TPS of [geth-Clique](https://gitlab.com/electronDLT/chainhammer/blob/master/geth.md#results-approx-350-tps-but-only-for-first-14k-transactions), this is slow.